vrandezo/lambda-cli/README.md

 The following configuration keys are just booleans, either true or false.
 - tokens: shows the results of the tokenizer
+- delabel: shows the results of the delabeler
 - ast: shows the results of the parser
 - evaluate: performs an evaluation or not.
 The evaluation is done on the wiki, not locally